Set-Rationalizable Choice and Self-Stability: Introduction

 In this paper, we approach the matter from a slightly different angle.
 Choice functions are defined so as to select \emph{subsets} of alternatives from each feasible set, rather than a single alternative.
 Still, the consistency and rationality conditions on choice functions have been defined in terms of alternatives.
 Taking cue from this observation, we propose an alternative notion of rationality called \emph{set-rationalizability}.
-A choice function~$S$ is \emph{set-rationalizable} if a binary relation~$R$ on all non-empty subsets of alternatives can be found such that for each feasible subset~$A$, $S(A)$ is maximal with respect to~$R$ among all non-empty subsets of~$A$.
+A choice function~$S$ is \emph{set-rationalizable} if a binary relation~$R$ on all non-empty subsets of alternatives can be found such that for each feasible subset~$A$, $S(A)$ is the unique maximal set with respect to~$R$ among all non-empty subsets of~$A$.

 We find that set-rationalizable choice functions can be characterized by $\widehat\alpha$, a natural variant of~$\alpha$ defined in terms of sets rather than alternatives.
 Despite its intuitive appeal, $\widehat\alpha$ has played a remarkably small role in (social) choice theory \citep[][]{Cher54a,AiAl95a}.
 Yet, it differentiates quite a number of well-known choice functions.
-In particular, we will show that various prominent social choice functions---such as all scoring rules, all scoring runoff rules, and all weak Condorcet extensions---do {not} satisfy $\widehat\alpha$, whereas several Condorcet extensions---such as weak closure maximality, the minimal covering set, and the essential set---do.
+In particular, we show that various prominent SCFs---such as all scoring rules, all scoring runoff rules, and all weak Condorcet extensions---do {not} satisfy $\widehat\alpha$, whereas a handful of Condorcet extensions---such as weak closure maximality, the minimal covering set, and the bipartisan set---do.

-For our second result, we introduce a new property~$\widehat\gamma$, which varies on~$\gamma$ in an analogous way as~$\widehat\alpha$ varies on~$\alpha$.
+For our second result, we introduce a new property~$\widehat\gamma$, which relates to~$\gamma$ as~$\widehat\alpha$ does to~$\alpha$.
 It turns out that~$\widehat\alpha$ and~$\widehat\gamma$ characterize the class of \emph{self-stable} choice functions, whose definition is inspired by earlier work of~\citet{Dutt88a} and~\citet{Bran08a}.
-Despite the logical independence of $\widehat\alpha$ and $\widehat\gamma$, the class of self-stable social choice functions also contains the Condorcet extensions mentioned above.
-These Condorcet extensions also satisfy all conditions typically appearing in Arrovian impossibility results except rationalizability, \ie $\alpha$ and $\gamma$.
+Despite the logical independence of $\widehat\alpha$ and $\widehat\gamma$, the class of self-stable SCFs also contains the Condorcet extensions mentioned above.
+These SCFs furthermore satisfy all conditions typically appearing in Arrovian impossibility results except rationalizability, \ie $\alpha$ and $\gamma$.
 Accordingly, by replacing~$\alpha$ and~$\gamma$ with~$\widehat\alpha$ and~$\widehat\gamma$, the impossibility of rationalizable social choice can be avoided and turned into a possibility result.